Where every child matters

 Safeguarding is our highest priority you can find our safeguarding policy in the parent’s section of the website.

-The nursery is owned by Jane Wallis and managed by Laura Bowers.
-The nursery employs a small team but maintains ratios of at least 1:3 in the nursery room, 1:4 for rising threes and 1:8 for over three’s in the pre-school room.
+The nursery was established by Jane Wallis in 2002.
+In October 2022 we became a limited company.
+Laura Bowers is the managing director.
+The nursery employs a small team but maintains ratios of at least 1:3 in the nursery room, 1:4 for rising threes and 1:8 for over three’s in the preschool room.

-We are very lucky to have a highly qualified and driven team of practitioners including a qualified teacher, 5 Level 5 practitioners and 9 practitioners with Level 3 qualifications, 1 with a Level 2 and 5 additional support staff (who are non-qualified).
+We are very lucky to have a highly qualified and driven team of practitioners with qualifications ranging from level 3-5.
+We also have a small but super team of additional supporting practitioners who are non-qualified.
 Our SENCO (Special Educational Needs Coordinator) has a Level 3 SENCO qualification.
-ALL staff have up to date paediatric first aid training and complete regular Safeguarding training.
+ALL staff have up-to-date paediatric first aid training and complete regular Safeguarding training.

 We follow the ‘Early Years Foundation Stage’ curriculum throughout the nursery.
 Each week a copy of the week’s plan is displayed on the board outside both rooms.
 This curriculum will be continued during your child’s Reception year at school.
 We aim to equip your child with the skills to begin Reception with confidence.